pearcej/cpp4python/_sources/Control_Structures/for_loop.rst

 For Loops
 ============

-Even though this type of construct is very useful in a wide variety of situations, another iterative structure, the ``for`` statement, can be used to iterate across a range of values easily.
+ Even though while type of construct is very useful in a wide variety of situations, another iterative structure, the ``for`` statement, can be used to iterate across a range of values easily.
 However, you must first find the length of your container.
 For vectors, you can simply call the ``.length()`` function.